Lucie Rie: Career in London

 In 1938, Rie fled Nazi Austria and emigrated to England, where she settled in a small mews house in London where she lived and had her studio for the rest of her life.
 Around the time she emigrated, she separated from Hans Rie, a businessman whom she had married in Vienna in 1926, and their marriage was dissolved in 1940.
 For a time she provided accommodation to another Austrian émigré, the physicist Erwin Schrödinger.
 During and after the war, to make ends meet, she made ceramic buttons and jewellery for couture fashion outlets.
 Exactly matching ceramic buttons to the colours of the clothing to which they were to be attached stimulated Rie's experimentation and accuracy with glazes.
 Some of these buttons are now displayed at London's Victoria and Albert Museum and as part of the Lisa Sainsbury Collection at the Sainsbury Centre for Visual Arts in Norwich.

+Base of shallow cup or bowl with handle showing Lucie Rie and Hans Coper pottery marks.

 In 1946, Rie hired Hans Coper, a fellow emigre, a young man with no experience in ceramics, to help her fire the buttons.
 Although Coper was interested in learning sculpture, she sent him to a potter named Heber Mathews, who taught him how to make pots on the wheel.
 Rie and Coper exhibited together in 1948.
 Coper became a partner in Rie's studio, where he remained until 1958.
 Their friendship lasted until Coper's death in 1981.

 Rie's small studio was at 18 Albion Mews, a narrow street of converted stables near Hyde Park in London.
 She invited many people to her studio and was renowned for giving her visitors tea and cake.
 The studio remained almost unchanged during the 50 years she occupied it and has been reconstructed in the Victoria and Albert Museum's ceramics gallery.

 Rie was a friend of Bernard Leach, one of the leading figures in British studio pottery in the mid-20th century, and she was impressed by his views, especially concerning the "completeness" of a pot.
 But despite his transient influence, her brightly coloured, delicate, modernist pottery stands apart from Leach's subdued, rustic, oriental work.
 She taught at Camberwell College of Arts from 1960 until 1972.

 She received several awards for her work and exhibited with great success.
 Her most famous creations are vases, bottles and bowls, which drew some inspiration from Japan as well as many other places.
 There are other works such as buttons, which she bequeathed to her close friend the Japanese designer Issey Miyake and bowls including her own egg cup which she gave to the publisher Susan Shaw.

 Rie was interviewed in 1982 in her studio by David Attenborough, a great admirer of her work.